Skip to main content

 Fan Noise for Sleep

 If you've slept with a fan for years, your brain has learned to associate that sound with sleep.
 This is classical conditioning.
-Fan noise generators like this one can provide the same audio benefit without the electricity cost, cold air, or noise of a physical fan.
+Fan noise generators like this one can provide the same audio cue without the electricity cost, cold air, dust, or room-temperature tradeoff of a physical fan.

 Benefits